trenpixster/addict/README.md

   CONSTRAINT u_constraint UNIQUE (email)
 ```

-There are some application configurations you must add to your `configs.ex`:
+There are some application configurations you must add to your `configs.exs`:

 ```elixir
 config :addict, not_logged_in_url: "/error",  # the URL where users will be redirected to